projectatomic/atomic-enterprise-training/eap-latest-setup.md

 http-based git server where you will duplicate the public code repositories used in the labs.

-### Preparing Each VM
+### Preparing Each Machine
-Once your VMs are built and you have verified DNS and network connectivity you
+Once your machines are built and you have verified DNS and network connectivity you
 should:

 [//]: # (TODO: What are the right channels??)